HAITI, I AM SORRY! — Martin P Felix

 Rather than the unfortunate focus on Haitians as uncivilized interlopers, it may be worthwhile reminding ourselves of the indelible marks made by Haitians throughout American history.
 We can begin with the Haitian contribution to the U.S. battle of independence, particularly in the Savanna theater.
 The U.S. may not have gained independence without the Haitian contribution.
 We can follow up with the often understated fact that Jean Baptiste Point du Sable, the Haitian trader, trapper, and pioneer who was an early settler of what became Chicago, Illinois, is recognized historically as that city’s founder.

-Besides, Haiti is the only nation born out of a slave revolt, the first to bar racial discrimination constitutionally, and the Caribbean nation had managed to maintain political independence despite the pervasive colonialism of the 19th century.
-Haiti is credited for contributing materially to the 19th-century Latin American independence movement.
+Besides, Haiti is the only nation born out of a slave revolt and the first to constitutionally bar racial discrimination.
+The Caribbean nation managed to maintain political independence despite the pervasive colonialism of the 19th century.
+Haiti is credited with contributing materially to the 19th-century Latin American independence movement.

 Perhaps Haiti’s most significant contribution to U.S. history was its defeat of Napoleon in Haiti, which thwarted France’s grand design of an American empire.
 The defeat left France in debt and forced them to sell millions of acres of land to U.S. settlers.
 Although Springfield and Ohio were not part of the prized Louisiana Purchase (which added all or parts of 15 states and nearly doubled the country’s nominal size), Ohio became part of the Northwest Territory, established after the purchase.